 In 1825, his grandson, Sir John, 7th Baronet, married the Hon.
 Charlotte Elizabeth, second daughter of James, 18th Lord Forbes.
 By the early 19th-century, the Craigievar Castle tower had fallen into decay.
 Sir John had considered demolishing the tower and consulted the Aberdeen city architect John Smith who advised against that course of action, stating the tower was "one of the finest specimens in the Country of the age and style in which it was built."
 Therefore, Sir John re-roofed and repaired the castle.

 In 1884, Sir William, 8th Baronet, became Lord Sempill when he succeeded his cousin, 16th Baroness Sempill.
-At this point, the family was known as Forbes-Sempill.
-His son John succeeded as 18th Lord Sempill.
-His son Sir William, 10th Baronet of Craigievar and 19th Lord Sempill, gave Castle Craigievar to the National Trust for Scotland in 1963.
-The titles remained united until his death in 1965.
+Craigievar passed on to his son Sir John Forbes of Craigievar, the 9th Baronet of Criagievar and 18th Lord Sempill.
+His son William, the 10th Baronet of Craigievar and 19th Lord Sempill, was the last private owner of Craigievar Castle.

 The tower was renovated and reharled from 2008 to 2010, featuring a traditional lime-based alternative to concrete-based harling and returning the castle to what would have been its original shade of pink.
 The castle interior boasts a Great Hall that has the Stuart Arms over the fireplace; a musicians’ gallery; a secret staircase connecting the high tower to the Great Hall; Queen's Bedroom; servants' quarters and several splendid plasterwork ceilings.
 The castle contains a collection of Forbes family portraits and furnishings dating to the 17th and 18th centuries.
 The castle is reputed to have been the inspiration for Walt Disney's castle motif.